dylanteehankee/group-game-project/ProjectDocument.md

 *Tutorial Puzzle Room* - The tutorial room currently gives weapons and potions as rewards for completing it fast, however it didn't make sense for the tutorial room to give a weapon that would replace the starting weapon that had not been used at all.
 Thus, a suggestion for removing weapon drops for the Tutorial Puzzle Room was made.

 *Player* - During personal playtests and duing the Project Game Showcase, the general consensus was that the player moved too slow.
 I had suggested to increase the player move speed to help with the flow of the game, however due to time constraints and required testing with new player speed, we were not able to implement the change.

-*Lighting* - Intentionally keep combat rooms dim and a torch light around player to create a isolated and surrounded by danger game feel.
-The global light is disabled in hard mode to further enhance this feeling.

 ## Audio - Krystal Chau